×

 “The other day when I was going for a walk, I heard something say ‘baa.’
 I turned around and I was surprised to see a little baby lamb!”

-21. sacrifice
+21. Sacrifice

-When you make a sacrifice, you do something that’s difficult or give up something so that you can help someone else.
+When you make a sacrifice, you do something difficult or give up something so that you can help someone else.
 This word can be a noun or a verb.
 Christians believe that Jesus sacrificed himself and died to help humans, so it’s a common word to hear around Easter.

 Example: